Serving homeless individuals with compassion and respect

 Len holds multiple degrees in engineering from Rensselaer Polytechnic Institute and is active in the not-for-profit communities in Santa Fe.

-Natasha Katko, Treasurer
+Natasha Katko, Vice Chair

 CHRISTUS St. Vincent Regional Medical Center